longbridgeapp/longbridge-terminal/README.md

 Run `longbridge` can start the app.

+## QA

+- Q: "Another instance is running, please close it first" error.
+- A: Because of the real-time quote data limit, so you just can start on instance.

+- Q: "How can I switch another account?"
+- A: Just run `longbridge --logout`, and scan QRCode again.

+- Q: "Where is the login session storaged at?"
+- A: macOS: `$HOME/Library/Application Support/Longbridge TUI`, Linux: `~/.local/share/Longbridge TUI/`

 ## License

 This is not a open-source project, this repository just for release and give a install script.